njustesen/TRTS/starcraft/terran.md

 # Terran

+## Starts With
+- Command Center
+- 2 SCVs

 ## Special Rules

 - _Burning Buildings_: Terran buildings with 1 HP left by the end of the turn will be destroyed.